2020 Vet Tix/Camping World 200

 The 2020 Vet Tix/Camping World 200 was a NASCAR Gander RV & Outdoors Truck Series race held on June 6, 2020, at Atlanta Motor Speedway in Hampton, Georgia.
 Contested over 136 laps due to an overtime finish on the 1.54 mi asphalt quad-oval intermediate speedway, it was the fourth race of the 2020 NASCAR Gander RV & Outdoors Truck Series season.
 Grant Enfinger, driving for ThorSport Racing, won the race, his 2nd win this season.
-Johnny Sauter was going to be awarded a third-place finish, but after a tire violation, he was disqualified to a dead last finish.
+Johnny Sauter was going to be awarded a third-place finish, but after a tire violation, he was disqualified to a last-place finish.